bytebase/bytebase.com/content/blog/top-text-to-sql-ai-sql-client-2024.md

 ![](/content/blog/top-text-to-sql-ai-sql-client-2024/postgresnew.webp)

 [Postgres.new](https://postgres.new/) is currently in early alpha with limited functionality and lacks mobile support.
 It may have limitations compared to a full native PostgreSQL installation.

+SQL AI tools improve efficiency, make it easier to interact with databases.
+Although they also use state-of-the-art natural language processing models, the results may sometimes be inaccurate.
+If you want to use them in production, make sure to double-check before you hit RUN.